Overview

 The <DayPilotQueue> component automatically activates the items so that can be dragged to the React Scheduler (see below).

-This is the complete source of the Queue component (Queue.js):
+This is the outline of our Queue component (Queue.js):

 import {DayPilot, DayPilotQueue} from "daypilot-pro-react";